CUHKSZ-HPC/Seminars/2020-10-25-GPUArchnProgramming/RunCUDACodesonGPUEmulator.md

 ### Step 3: Compile and Execute CUDA Program

-Normally a CUDA program need to be compiled by an executable `nvcc` (NVIDIA CUDA compiler).
-Clearly, compilation staging in itself does not help towards the goal of application compatibility with future GPU, so nvcc will only help to compile the CUDA program in PTX, an intermediate representation for JIT virtual compute architecture.
+Normally, a CUDA program need to be compiled by an executable `nvcc` (NVIDIA CUDA compiler).
+Need to mention that to enhance the compatibility of CUDA program on future GPU architectures, nvcc will only help to compile the CUDA program into PTX, an intermediate representation for JIT virtual compute architecture.

 ![https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/graphics/just-in-time-compilation.png](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/graphics/just-in-time-compilation.png)